Close Banner

 Disney's Grand Floridian Resort & Spa

-Located on the shore, enjoy fine seafood dining at Narcoossee's with an impressive view of the fireworks across the water.
-Head out to the marina and beach areas for some great outdoor views by the lagoon.
+Located on the shore, Narcoossee's offers fine seafood dining with an impressive view of the fireworks across the water.
+The marina and beach areas offer great outdoor views by the lagoon.

 Disney's Fort Wilderness Resort

 Believe it or not, you can enjoy the fireworks from the Fort Wilderness beaches!
-It is farther away so it's not recommended for your first time watching, but it is a relaxing spot and the music plays here, as well.
+The views are obscured, so it's not recommended for your first time watching.
+However, it's a relaxing spot, and music plays here, as well.
 You'll even see the Electrical Water Pageant as it finishes its trek around Seven Seas Lagoon.

-Specialty fireworks cruises are also back, departing from each of the above marinas.
+Specialty fireworks cruises are also a great option.
+They depart from the Contemporary Resort's marina.

 Special Event Fireworks